Min Ran Aung

-Min Ran Aung (မင်းရန်အောင်, /my/; Arakanese pronunciation: /my/; also known as Noori Shah; 1485–1494) was king of Arakan for six months in 1494.
+Min Ran Aung (မင်းရန်အောင်, /my/; Arakanese pronunciation: /my/; 1485–1494) was king of Arakan for six months in 1494.
 The eldest son of King Dawlya was only 8 when he was put on the throne by the ministers after his granduncle King Ba Saw Nyo's death.
 The ministers also married the young boy to Saw Shin Saw, daughter of Ba Saw Nyo and his cousin.
 Still a child, the king had no interest in governing and spent much of the time playing.
 However, the ministers' belief that they could control the boy king was greatly shaken when the young king on a whim had one of the ministers drowned in a well.
-Concerned by the erratic behavior and for their own safety, the remaining ministers beheaded the king and handed the throne to his maternal uncle Salingathu.
+Concerned by the erratic behaviour and for their own safety, the remaining ministers beheaded the king and handed the throne to his maternal uncle Salingathu.
+The king was also referred to as Noori Shah by the neighbouring Bengal.

 Reign

 During his short reign, the young king commissioned the construction of Htupayon Pagoda in the northern sector of Mrauk-U. The pagoda was considered auspicious by later Mrauk-U kings who visited its precincts after the coronation ceremony to take an oath for the well being of the country during their reign.